wso2/msf4j/README.md

 #####@PreDestroy
 Invoke by the container during server shutdown before the  container removes the service instance.

-For detailed example refer lifecycle sample from [here](https://github.com/wso2/product-msf4j/tree/master/samples/lifecycle).
+For a detailed example check out the lifecycle sample from [here](https://github.com/wso2/msf4j/tree/master/samples/lifecycle).

 ###Complete Feature List